h4x0r0x3b/pyBackdoor101/README.md

 #### Port

-Each server listens for clients calling on one or more ports.
+Each server listens for clients calling on one or more ports.</br>
 A port may be a Fixnum port number, a string containing a port number, or the name of a service.

+#### Import

 use the Socket module to implement socket programming in python,<br>
 import the socket library and then make a simple socket.